dmitrya2e/filtration-bundle/Resources/docs/filters-overview.md

 - creating a filter representation in a form;
 - convenient overriding of default crucial methods, e.g. applying filter, creating form field, converting value, etc;
 - default behaviour in some of the crucial methods, e.g. converting value;
 - ability to override default callable function validators.

-**Each filter in any open-source filtration adapter bundle must extend AbstractFilter class.**

-Also, it is recommended to use AbstractFilter even for your own custom filters, however you are free to decide whether to use it or not.
+It is recommended to use AbstractFilter for your own custom filters, however you are free to decide whether to use it or not.

+[Check here](example-create-custom-filter.md) how to create your own filter using AbstractFilter.

 ## Specific abstract filters

+However, if we go further, we need even more possibilities, but this time filter-specific.
+For example, a number filter may have options for handling int/float numbers, or a date/number filter might have options for defining how exactly handle range filter (==, >= or <=).

+Not to duplicate the same code in every concrete filter, there is a set of specific abstract filters, which include implementation of some of crucial methods such as **appendFormFieldsToForm()** and **convertValue()**:

+- AbstractChoiceFilter
+- AbstractEntityFilter
+- AbstractDateFilter
+- AbstractNumberFilter
+- AbstractTextFilter

+Each of them is placed under the namespace \Da2e\FiltrationBundle\Filter\Filter.

+So if you will use these classes, than in a concrete filter class most of the time you will need only to implement **applyFilter()** method with filter execution code.

+**Each filter in open-source filtration adapter bundle must extend appropriate specific abstract filter classes.** E.g. if you are to create open-source filtration adapter bundle (lets say for Redis filtration handler), you must:

+- extend \Da2e\FiltrationBundle\Filter\Filter\AbstractTextFilter by text filter;
+- extend \Da2e\FiltrationBundle\Filter\Filter\AbstractChoiceFilter by choice filter;
+- extend \Da2e\FiltrationBundle\Filter\Filter\AbstractDateFilter by date filter;
+- extend \Da2e\FiltrationBundle\Filter\Filter\AbstractNumberFilter by number filter;
+- extend \Da2e\FiltrationBundle\Filter\Filter\AbstractEntityFilter by entity filter;
+- ...

+[TODO]: describe AbstractRangeOrSingleFilter!

-[TODO]: describe specific abstract filters.
+[Check here](example-create-custom-filter.md) how to create your own filter using specific abstract filters.

 ### Abstract filter options